-Shuffleboard as well as most of the other control system components were developed with Java 8 and will not work with Java 9.
-Be sure before reporting problems that your computer has Java 8 (version 1.8.0 update 40 or higher) installed and it is set as the default Java Environment.
+Shuffleboard as well as most of the other control system components were developed with Java 11 and will not work with Java 8.
+Be sure before reporting problems that your computer has Java 11 installed and is set as the default Java Environment.

 Frequently Asked Questions